microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-471.md

 - The `T:System.Windows.Forms.DataGridViewCheckBoxCell` control supports the [Toggle Pattern](https://docs.microsoft.com/dotnet/api/system.windows.automation.togglepattern).
 - The `T:System.Windows.Forms.NumericUpDown` and `T:System.Windows.Forms.DomainUpDown` controls support the [Name](https://docs.microsoft.com/dotnet/api/system.windows.automation.automationelement.nameproperty) and have a [ControlType](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-support-for-the-spinner-control-type) of <xref:System.Windows.Automation.ControlType.Spinner?displayProperty=nameWithType>.

-__Improvements to PropertyGrid control__
+**Improvements to the PropertyGrid control**

 The .NET Framework 4.7.1 adds the following improvements to the PropertyBrowser control:
-- The __Details__ button in the error dialog that is displayed when the user enters an incorrect value in the `T:System.Windows.Forms.PropertyGrid` control supports the [Expand/Collapse pattern](https://docs.microsoft.com/dotnet/framework/ui-automation/implementing-the-ui-automation-expandcollapse-control-pattern), state and name change notifications, and a [ControlType](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-support-for-the-menubar-control-type) property with a value of <xref:System.Windows.Automation.ControlType.MenuItem?displayProperty=nameWithType>.
+- The **Details** button in the error dialog that is displayed when the user enters an incorrect value in the `T:System.Windows.Forms.PropertyGrid` control supports the [Expand/Collapse pattern](https://docs.microsoft.com/dotnet/framework/ui-automation/implementing-the-ui-automation-expandcollapse-control-pattern), state and name change notifications, and a [ControlType](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-support-for-the-menubar-control-type) property with a value of <xref:System.Windows.Automation.ControlType.MenuItem?displayProperty=nameWithType>.
-- The message pane displayed when the __Details__ button of the error dialog is expanded is now keyboard accessible and allows Narrator to announce the content of the error message.
+- The message pane displayed when the **Details** button of the error dialog is expanded is now keyboard accessible and allows Narrator to announce the content of the error message.
 - The [AccessibleRole](https://docs.microsoft.com/dotnet/api/system.windows.forms.accessiblerole) of rows in `T:System.Windows.Forms.PropertyGrid` control have changed from "Row" to "Cell".
 The cell maps to UIA ControlType "DataItem", which allows it to support appropriate keyboard shortcuts and Narrator announcements.
 - The `T:System.Windows.Forms.PropertyGrid` control rows which represent header items when the `T:System.Windows.Forms.PropertyGrid` control has a `P:System.Windows.Forms.PropertySort` property set to `F:System.Windows.Forms.PropertySory.Categorized` have a [ControlType](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-support-for-the-menubar-control-type) property value of <xref:System.Windows.Automation.ControlType.Button?displayProperty=nameWithType>
 - The `T:System.Windows.Forms.PropertyGrid` control rows which represent header items when the `T:System.Windows.Forms.PropertyGrid` control has a `P:System.Windows.Forms.PropertySort` property set to `F:System.Windows.Forms.PropertySory.Categorized` support the [Expand/Collapse pattern](https://docs.microsoft.com/dotnet/framework/ui-automation/implementing-the-ui-automation-expandcollapse-control-pattern).